Qualcomm-Samsung axis brings 5G to the masses as Huawei struggles

 These include so-called 'sub-6', or spectrum below 6 Gigahertz that has been predominantly auctioned by European governments making an early start on the shift to 5G.

-The United States has auctioned more millimeter wave frequencies with a shorter range but higher data-carrying capacity needed to realize the full range of uses of 5G, such as autonomous driving.
+The United States has auctioned more millimetre wave frequencies with a shorter range but higher data-carrying capacity needed to realise the full range of uses of 5G, such as autonomous driving.

 Unlike rivals, Qualcomm is designing its chipsets to handle frequencies "from A to Z", said Amon, adding that flexibility to switch between 4G networks and new 5G networks was critical.